-III.
+IV.
 Report from the Executive Committee

-The FMU faculty governance leadership is hosting the South Carolina Faculty Leadership Conference here on Saturday, February 10th.
-Eighteen faculty governance leaders from various institutions across the state will be convening to discuss current issues in higher education in our state and to begin the work of establishing a statewide network of communication among faculty leadership in support of faculty governance.
+The FMU faculty governance leadership hosted the first South Carolina Faculty Leadership Conference here on Saturday, February 10th.
+Twenty faculty governance leaders, including our own, came from eight of the 4-year public institutions across the state.
+We discussed current issues in higher education in South Carolina and began the work to set up a network of communication among faculty leaders as well as to establish an annual conference that will rotate throughout the state.

-IV.
-Report from the Academic Affairs Committee (See the attachment for complete proposals.
+V. Report from the Faculty Senate (See the attachment for complete proposals.
 See the appendix for supporting materials).